MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

 {
   /// Create a new ICoreWebView2ControllerOptions to be passed as a parameter of
   /// CreateCoreWebView2ControllerWithOptions and CreateCoreWebView2CompositionControllerWithOptions.
+  /// Returns E_INVALIDARG only in case of invalid profile name.
   HRESULT CreateCoreWebView2ControllerOptions(
       [in] LPCWSTR profileName,
       [in] BOOL isInPrivateModeEnabled,